beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 nova boot --image cirros-0.3.0-x86_64 --flavor m1.small cirros
 ```

-Depending on the hardwate the instantiation process may take from a few seconds to a few minutes.
+Depending on the hardware the instantiation process may take from a few seconds to a few minutes.
 The status of a VM instance can be checked using the following command:

 ```Bash